Name (song)

 "Name" is a song by American rock band Goo Goo Dolls.
 It was released in September 1995 as the third single from their fifth studio album, A Boy Named Goo (1995).
 "Name" became the band's first major hit, topping both the US Modern Rock Tracks chart and the Album Rock Tracks chart.
 It also reached number five on the Billboard Hot 100.
-In Canada, "Name" peaked at number two on the RPM Top Singles chart and number one on the RPM Alternative 30.
+In Canada, "Name" peaked at number two on the RPM 100 Hit Tracks chart and number one on the RPM Alternative 30.

-Although Goo Goo Dolls were considered an alternative group prior to the single's release, "Name" crossed over to pop and adult contemporary radio, greatly increasing the band's fan base.
-The band re-recorded "Name" for their compilation album, Greatest Hits Volume One: The Singles; this version featured minimal arrangements and production.

 Composition

 The song's unusual guitar tuning, D-A-E-A-E-E, is accomplished by replacing the B string with a high E string.
 In an interview with Guitar World Magazine, the singer and songwriter Johnny Rzeznik explained: "Both the top strings are high E strings.
 Whenever I tried tuning a regular B string up to E, it would pop.
 It was really tough on the tension.
 I've seen guys play 'Name' with regular tuning.
 It doesn't sound right."
 Rzeznik says that the song's unusual composition happened "quite accidentally".
 In an interview with KFOG, he explained: "It was weird, I was just sitting on my couch randomly twisting the tuning pegs, and I couldn't figure out what notes the guitar was tuned to, so I had to grab my tuner to find out, and then I jotted them down on a post it. ...
 I just sat there and let my fingers play the fretboard openly, and that is what became the progression of 'Name'."

 In her book The Kennedy Chronicles, former MTV VJ Kennedy claimed that the song was actually about her complicated relationship with Rzeznik, with the lyrics referring to their time together and her full name being a secret to most.
 Rzeznik admitted to the inspiration in the book, saying, "I was trying to capture a moment...it was pretty interesting to have a song inspired by a moment.
 And I thought it was a very sweet song."

+Rzeznik acknowledged Name is inspired by Kennedy's life and personality in a 2025 interview with Zach Sang.